MattKevan/signum/README.md

 Content Likes (Public Bookmarks): When a user "likes" a piece of content, its URL is added to their public likes.yaml file.
 This acts as a public bookmark.
 Other users' clients can discover these likes by fetching the likes.yaml file from the liker's site.
 There is no central aggregation of like counts.
 The allow_likes field in a post's frontmatter signals the author's consent for their content to be listed in this manner.
 Curation Lists: Users can create public collections of content links with optional notes in their curations.yaml file.
 Clients can fetch and display these lists, enabling cross-site content discovery based on user taste.
 Distributed Moderation: Moderation is primarily user-controlled via their personal blocks.yaml file.
 Clients use this list to filter content from their feeds.
 Optionally, clients may allow users to import or consult blocks.yaml files from trusted community members or designated "moderator" sites.
 There is no central moderation authority; indexers, if used, would focus on spam/abuse detection from a site discovery perspective to maintain the quality of their search results.

+2.1 Cryptographic Identity System
+User identity is based on Ed25519 elliptic curve cryptography.
+Each user generates a unique key pair (public and private key).
+The Site ID is derived by applying a SHA256 hash to the public key.
+Authentication into the client can be achieved via Passkeys (WebAuthn) or a BIP39-compliant seed phrase.
+All updates to a user's site configuration or content manifest should be cryptographically signed to ensure authenticity and integrity when fetched by other clients or indexers.

+Security features include provisions for hardware-backed key storage where available, social recovery mechanisms through trusted contacts (defined by the user), and multiple backup options such as encrypted seed phrases and passkey synchronization.
+The system avoids traditional passwords and centralized account databases.

 3. Client Implementation
 3.1 Technology Stack
 The primary client application will likely be a web application, with potential for future desktop (e.g., via Tauri) and mobile (e.g., via React Native) versions.
 Key technologies include: